railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 To enter a new meeting into the system you can click the day and the hour for a new meeting.
 In the weekly and daily views you can also press the mouse left button on the calendar and slide the mouse along to create an event of several hours.
-Open ERP then opens an entry screen for a new meeting.
+OpenERP then opens an entry screen for a new meeting.

 .. figure:: images/crm_meeting_form.png
    :scale: 50